TengHu/ActionWeaver/README.md

 ```
 > **Note**: The `stop` property of an action, with a default value of False, determines whether the function calling loop will immediately return the action's result instead of passing it to LLM if set to True.

+> **Note**: You can simultaneously pass actions generated from both functions and Pydantic models.
 ## Orchestration of Actions

 ActionWeaver enables the design of hierarchies and chains of actions by passing in `orch` argument. `orch` is a mapping from actions as keys to values including